Part III: Adam and Eve’s Story

 “I just remembered part of another poem.”
 Katelyn began

 Even a bird has to do that

-Darren sighed and smiled quietly to both of them.
-“So that’s what we’re doing.”
-It was a statement, not a question, because Darren felt its truth.
+Darren sighed and smiled quietly.
+“So, that’s what we’re doing.”
+It was a statement, not a question.
+He felt its truth.

-“Yes, I think so,” said Katelyn.
-“No, I know so,” she said turning to Darren and smiling back at him.
+“Yes, I think so,” she said.
+“No, I know so.”
+She said turning to him and smiling.

 “Then we’d better get busy.”
-Darren started the truck up and they headed home.
+He started the truck, and they headed home.

 In the ensuing weeks and months, they learned to trust and fall, and in doing so, realized they were starting to fly.
 Their friends did wonder at the changes in them.
 Some sneered, afraid of their inner strength; others were drawn closer to them, wanting a share of the peace and joy evident in them now.
 All Darren and Katelyn would say when pressed was, “Helmsley is a really magical place.”
 They said it with soft, secret smiles as they looked at each other with acceptance.
 They said it with a gentle pleading in their eyes as they looked at their friends with hope.
 The hope they, too, would take the journey and find their caves and their clearings.
 That they, too, would trust their heaviness and take the necessary fall before they could soar.
-Before they, too, could see the light of stars.
-In the ensuing years, Katelyn and Darren thanked the magic of Helmsley—the spirit of the Divine they had found there—and trusted, fell, and soared many, many times, but in an arc, always higher.
+Before they, too, could see the light of stars and of creation.
+For the rest of their lives, Katelyn and Darren thanked the magic of Helmsley—the spirit of the Divine they had found there—and trusted, fell, and soared many, many times.